andrewcsmith/how_to_get_there_from_here/README.md

+## Code

+The code for this project is broken into a few different modules, not all of which are currently in good shape for distribution.

+I: The Phoneme
+II: The Letter - see words.rs submodule
+III: The Context

 ## Performance Note

 *How to Get There From Here* should be read by a single individual at conversational speaking volume and intonation, with optional amplification.